safernandez666/Kong-API-Manager/README.md

 ```bash
 docker exec -it -u 0 graylog /bin/bash
 ```
 Copy I&R/update.sh to the container and run it.
+The u 0 its to log in like root.

 Create the Alarm Rule with this parameters.

 <p align="center">
 <img src="screenshots/alarm.png" width="800" >
 </p>

+It is important that the script timeout is longer than the **disable.py** lock time.